Keywords

 Matching Special Symbols

 This applies to all symbols.
-If you use commas, spaces, tabs, periods, etc, then only expect a match when those symbols are actually found!
+If you use commas, periods, single-quotes, double-quotes, etc, then only expect a match when those symbols are actually found!

 Boolean Logic

-If you enter the match phrase `fish and chips`, then it will literally only match the complete phrase `fish and chips`.
-It will not match `fish chips`, or `fishchips`, or `fish sticks and chips`.
+If you enter the keyword fish and chips, F5Bot will only find the complete phrase fish and chips.
+It will not match fish chips, fishchips, or fish sticks and chips.

-If you enter the match phrase `fish not chips`, then it will literally only match when it finds `fish not chips`.
-It will not match on `fish`.
+Similarly, if you enter the keyword fish not chips, F5Bot will only match when it finds the exact phrase fish not chips.
+It will not match on fish alone.

 Matching Only Whole Words

-If "Whole word only?" is checked, then F5Bot will only match on whole words.
+If the "whole" flag is used, then F5Bot will only match on whole words or phrases.
+It will reject a partial match that doesn't end on a word boundary.
 The above example matches:

 yes check mark Matchesno x mark Does Not Match

-If "Whole word only?" is unchecked, then every example above matches.
+If the "whole" flag is not used, then every example above matches.

 Flags